 We encourage all kinds of people with something meaningful to say about law practice—practicing lawyers, legal service providers, innovators, and others—to write for Lawyerist by submitting pitches for us to review using the form below.
 But …

-We will respond to every pitch as soon as we can.
+We will respond to pitches as quickly as we can.

-Lawyerist is a blog about law practice.
+Lawyerist is an online magazine about law practice.
 We publish words and videos and other things related to the practice of law that are useful or interesting to practicing lawyers.
 This is most certainly not limited to technology and marketing, although those are popular subjects on our pages.
 We also frequently cover things like ethics, goals, strategy, practice management, systems, marketing, finances, client services models, and a host of other law-adjacent subjects.
 Above all, we strive to publish unique, compelling content.

 As for the pitch itself, you should give us a detailed summary of the article you intend to write.
 A working title, your angle or thesis, and an outline of your post would be helpful, for example.
 Or a syllabus similar to what you might find on an academic paper.
 In other words, give us a fairly detailed summary of the article you intend to write.